Abdul Haris Nasution: Kidnapping attempt

 The entire Nasution household was awakened and frightened by the shooting.
 Nasution's mother and sister, Mardiah, also lived in the house and ran to his bedroom.
 Mardiah grabbed Nasution's five-year-old daughter, Irma, from her bed, cradling the child protectively in her arms, and tried to run to safety.
 As she ran past, a corporal from the palace guard fired a round of shots at her through a door.
 Mardiah was hit in the hand and Irma received three bullets in her spine.
 She died five days later in hospital.
 Nasution's eldest daughter, 13-year-old Janti, and her nurse Alfiah had run to the cottage housing Nasution's aides and hid under a bed.

 Tendean loaded his weapon and ran from the house, but was caught within a few steps.
 In the darkness, he was mistaken for Nasution and taken away at gunpoint.
 After pushing her husband out of the house, Mrs Nasution ran inside and picked up her wounded daughter.
 As she phoned for a doctor, Cakrabirawa troops demanded she tell them her husband's whereabouts.
 Reportedly she had a brief and angry exchange with Arief telling him that Nasution had been out of town for a few days.
-A whistle blow outside and the men in the house left taking Tendean with them.
+A whistle blew outside and the men in the house left taking Tendean with them.
 The whole affair had taken nine minutes.
 Mrs Nasution took her wounded daughter to the Central military hospital and guards sounded the alarm.
 The Jakarta garrison commander, Major General Umar Wirahadikusumah, rushed to the Nasution home.

 A guard outside the house of Johannes Leimena, a neighbour of Nasution's and one of Indonesia's three deputy premiers, heard the commotion and walked down to the Nasution house.
-In the confusion the guard was shot and killed.
+In the confusion, the guard was shot and killed.
 This led to stories of Lemeina being on the plotter's list and of an attack on Lemeina's house.
 However, the killing of the guard was unplanned.

 Nasution continued hiding in the garden of his neighbour until 6 am when he returned to his house with a broken ankle.
 Nasution then asked his adjutants to take him to the Ministry of Defense and Security because he thought it would be safer there.
 He was driven there crouching on the floor of a car.
 Nasution then sent a message to Suharto at Kostrad headquarters, telling him that he was alive and safe.
-After knowing that Suharto was taking command of the army, Nasution then ordered him to take measures such as finding the whereabouts of the president, contacting navy commander RE Martadinata, marine corps commander Hartono as well as the chief of police Sucipto Judodiharjo, and secured Jakarta by closing off all roads leading up to it.
+After knowing that Suharto was taking command of the army, Nasution then ordered him to take measures such as finding the whereabouts of the president, contacting navy commander RE Martadinata, marine corps commander Hartono as well as the chief of police Sucipto Judodiharjo, and securing Jakarta by closing off all roads leading up to it.
 The air force was excluded because its Commander Omar Dhani was suspected of being a G30S sympathiser.
 Suharto immediately integrated these orders into his plan to secure the city.